Dean Corll: First known murders

 Corll killed his first known victim, an 18-year-old college freshman named Jeffrey Konen, on September 25, 1970.
 Konen vanished while hitchhiking with another student from the University of Texas to his parents' home in Houston.
 He and his hitchhiking companion were picked up by a fellow student near Bergstrom Air Force Base at 3:30 p.m.; he was dropped off alone at the corner of Westheimer Road and South Voss Road near the Uptown area of Houston at approximately 6:30 p.m.
 Corll likely offered Konen a lift to his home, which Konen evidently accepted.
 At the time of Konen's disappearance, Corll lived in the Harold Turboff apartments, where he had paid a deposit of a month's rent on September 21.

 Brooks led police to Konen's body on August 10, 1973.
 The body was buried at High Island Beach.
-Forensic scientists subsequently deduced that the youth had died of asphyxiation caused by manual strangulation and a cloth gag that had been placed in his mouth.
+Forensic scientists subsequently deduced that Konen had died of asphyxiation caused by manual strangulation and a cloth gag that had been placed in his mouth.
 The nude body was found buried beneath a section of broken cement, covered with a layer of lime, wrapped in plastic, and bound hand and foot with nylon cord, suggesting he had been violated.

 Shortly after Konen's murder, Brooks interrupted Corll in the act of sexually assaulting two teenage boys whom Corll had strapped to a four-poster bed.
 Corll promised Brooks a car in return for his silence; Brooks accepted the offer and Corll later bought him a green Chevrolet Corvette.
-Corll later told Brooks that he had killed the two youths, and offered him $200 (the equivalent of approximately $1,620 as of 2025) for any boy he could lure to Corll's apartment.
+Corll later told Brooks that he had killed the two youths, and offered him $200 (the equivalent of approximately $1,670 as of 2026) for any boy he could lure to Corll's apartment.